samfrexz619/alx-low_level_programming/0x09-static_libraries/README.md

-this is a task on static libraries
+this is a task on static library